Table of Contents

 Standing desks encourage you to do more movements around the day as it allows you to switch between a sitting and standing position while working.
 Sitting for too long is detrimental to the body and standing for long periods isn’t good either.

 An adjustable standing desk allows you to have some balance between those two positions throughout your work day.
-Using one can increase productivity, reduce exhaustion, improve brain function, and even alleviate chronic pain.
+Using one can increase productivity, reduce exhaustion, improve brain function, lose weight, and even alleviate chronic pain.
 If you’re looking in the market for one, check out our guide to the best standing desks.
 It’s also recommended that you pair up your standing desk with a desk mat so that your soles don’t suffer as well.

 Under Desk Bike